Improving efficiency in transporting average treatment effects: Semiparametric RAL estimator incorporating knowledge of the causal structure underlying effect heterogeneity

 The second of these two assumptions implies that only the effect modifiers $Z$, where $Z\subseteq V$, differ in distribution across $S$.
 Formally, we can state the assumption as: \begin{assumptioniden}[Partial study heterogeneity of effect modifiers] Assume there is a subset $Z\subseteq V$ such that $S\indep V\mid Z$. \end{assumptioniden}

 We make a few notes about these additional assumptions.
-First, the above implies that only the variables $V$ are effect modifiers, and they modify the effect on the additive scale: Second, because only the subset $Z$ differs in distribution across $S$, it constitutes a sufficient subset of effect modifiers required for transport.
-Third, we make the assumption \ref{ass:popdiff} with respect to $V$ and not $W$, because the subset of $W$ that differ in distribution between $S=1$ and $S=0$ only matter for transporting if they also modify the treatment effect. $Z$ is the intersection variables that are effect modifiers and variables that differ in distribution across $S$.
-Fourth, assumptions \ref{ass:effmod} and \ref{ass:popdiff} involve only observed data distributions; therefore, they are testable.
-In Section~\ref{sec:estunknownv} we will use this fact to propose estimators for the case where $V$ and $Z$ are unknown.
+First, assumption \ref{ass:effmod} implies Second, because only the subset $Z$ differs in distribution across $S$, it constitutes a sufficient subset of effect modifiers required for transport.
+Third, we make assumption \ref{ass:popdiff} with respect to $V$ and not $W$, because the subset of $W$ that differ in distribution between $S=1$ and $S=0$ only matter for transporting if they also modify the treatment effect.
+Fourth, $Z$ is the intersection of variables that are effect modifiers and variables that differ in distribution across $S$.
+Fifth, assumptions \ref{ass:effmod} and \ref{ass:popdiff} involve only observed data distributions; therefore, they are testable.

-Lastly, for the transported ATE to be well-defined, we assume: \begin{assumptioniden}[Positivity of study and treatment mechanisms] Assume \begin{itemize} \item $\P(W=w\mid S=0)>0$ implies $\P(A=a\mid W=w, S=s)>0$ for $s\in\{0,1\}$, which means that there is a positive probability of each value of treatment in the source and target populations conditional on covariates, $w$, that are observed in the target population. \item $\P(Z=z\mid S=0)>0$ implies $\P(Z=z\mid S=1)>0$, which means each of a sufficient subset of effect modifiers required for transport values, $z$, observed in the target population must also be observed in the source population. \end{itemize} This assumption also depends on only on the observed data, so is also testable. \end{assumptioniden}
+For the transported ATE to be well-defined, we assume: \begin{assumptioniden}[Positivity of study and treatment mechanisms] Assume $\P(W=w\mid S=0)>0$ implies $\P(A=a\mid W=w, S=s)>0$ for $s\in\{0,1\}$, which means that there is a positive probability of each value of treatment in the source and target populations conditional on covariates, $w$, that are observed in the target population. $\P(Z=z\mid S=0)>0$ implies $\P(Z=z\mid S=1)>0$, which means each of a sufficient subset of effect modifiers required for transport values, $z$, observed in the target population must also be observed in the source population.
+This assumption also depends on only on the observed data, so is also testable. \end{assumptioniden}